-It is against our own Anti-spam policy to contact subscribers from whom you do not have explicit, provable consent.
+It is against our Anti-spam policy to contact subscribers from whom you do not have explicit, provable consent.
+Therefore, it is against our policies to send cold emails using Mailerlite.
 As a result, if an account is found to be in breach of this policy, the account may be immediately terminated.

 Having an email list full of engaged subscribers who opted in to receive your content by their own initiative is far more effective and rewarding than buying a list of old or inactive email addresses.
 There are many ways you can grow your own subscriber list, including:

 Freebies and giveaways - Create a lead magnet that offers subscribers exclusive content only available to newsletter subscribers.
 This could be an eBook, guide or checklist for example

 Optimize your email marketing campaigns - Utilize A/B split testing in your campaigns to send out 2 versions of the same newsletter and learn what works best for your subscribers

 Add share buttons to your campaigns - Our Drag & drop editor includes pre-designed footer blocks containing share icons that your subscribers can click to share your newsletter to social media.
 Additionally, you can include a button subscribers can click in order to forward your newsletter to a friend

 Share your campaigns on social media - Sharing your newsletters to Facebook or Twitter gives people a chance to sample your content when they otherwise may not have come across it